-Flying Cathay Pacific may have left the minds of many travelers in the past few years due to strict entry requirements at its hub in Hong Kong (HKG), but using Asia Miles should still be on your radar.
+After years of strict lockdowns, Hong Kong is back open for travel.
+Whether you're aiming to fly to Hong Kong (HKG) or elsewhere, using Asia Miles should still be on your radar.
 That's because Asia Miles can be powerful whether you want to fly to Asia, South America, or even London!

 That's right.
 Using Cathay Pacific's Asia Miles is one of the best ways to get to England using points and miles.
 Why?
 Good award rates and lower taxes and fees than you'll pay using other go-to airline programs.

-Fortunately, you'll pay less than half that amount in fees if you book the same flights using Cathay Pacific Asia Miles.
-A one-way flight from New York City (JFK) to London (LHR) flying British Airways business class is just 61,000 miles plus ~$250 in fees one-way.
+But you can still get a much better deal if you book the same flights using Cathay Pacific Asia Miles.
+A one-way flight from New York City (JFK) to London (LHR) flying British Airways business class is just 61,000 miles plus roughly $236 in fees one-way.

 Of course, you'll also have the best chance of finding award availability to fly Cathay Pacific's amazing first and business class cabins to Hong Kong (and beyond) when redeeming Asia miles – starting from 70,000 one-way.